mycroftwilde/devil-steps-in-a-myth-system/ref_guide/mythsystems/README.md

 So, there was this question posed: How Can God be All Powerful, All Loving, and All Merciful, or something like that, and still allow hell to occur, etc. The Thought was an interesting one, but there is an easy solve for that:

 Let's supposed God itself is at the start of "time" or "change" and it's just everything.
 It's possibility incarnate.
 Always shifting and never anything specific.
 Now, if it goes out into this absolute void and tries to create... perhaps it ties itself into the running system.
 It may get feedback.
-Let's assume "sin" is an infection, and let's super impose the image of a sinking ship, to a degree, if the ship waits too long it sinks and everyone loses... all while the captain got his hand on the watch like "look, all I can do is what I can do, here is everyone you need to know, etc."
+Let's assume "sin" is an infection, and let's super impose the image of a sinking ship, to a degree, if the ship waits too long it sinks and everyone loses...If the infection hits the system, or gets to enough denesity that it changes how possibility works in the system itself, all while the captain got his hand on the watch like "look, all I can do is what I can do, here is everyone you need to know, etc." Then all three elements of that would be true, if we include the fact that personal agency within reality itself has to be respected.
+And, Alot of running equations at once.